Team-Point-Nemo/FrontEnd/README.md

 - **Favorites-section** : Save your favorite locations to later view them quickly.

 ## How to Get Started

+Getting the backend repository is not required.
+To run this app, you'll only need to follow the next steps:

 Clone repository
 ```bash